Boccone Dolce – demistified!

 For the meringue:

-- Transfer the egg whites to the parchment lined baking pan, spreading the meringue into a 12 inch circle or a 12x16 inch rectangle.
+Transfer the egg whites to the parchment lined baking pan, spreading the meringue into a 12-inch circle; or a 12x16 inch rectangle; or three 8-inch circles.

 Make the Cream

-- *If you're using fruit with a lot of acid, use less acid in the cream.
+*If you're using fruit with a lot of acidity, use less acid in the cream.